Bounded Robustness in Reinforcement Learning via Lexicographic Objectives: Experiment Methodology

-We use in the experiments well-tested implementations of A2C and PPO adapted from \cite{deeprl} to include the computation of the lexicographic parameters in \eqref{eq:LRLupdates}.
 Since all the environments use a pixel representation of the observation, we use a shared representation for the value function and policy, where the first component is a convolutional network, implemented as in \citet{deeprl}.
-The hyperparameters of the neural representations are presented in Table \ref{tab:2}.
+The hyper-parameters of the neural representations are presented in Table \ref{tab:2}.

-The actor and critic layers, for both algorithms, are a fully connected layer with $256$ features as input and the corresponding output.
+The actor and critic layers, for both algorithms, are a fully connected layer with $64$ features as input and the corresponding output.
 We used in all cases an Adam optimiser.
 We optimised the parameters for each (vanilla) algorithm through a quick parameter search, and apply the same parameters for the Lexicographically Robust versions.

 For the implementation of the LRPG versions of the algorithms, in all cases we allow the algorithm to iterate for $1/3$ of the total steps before starting to compute the robustness objectives.
 In other words, we use $\hat{K}(\theta)=K_1(\theta)$ until $t=\frac{1}{3}\operatorname{max\_steps}$, and from this point we resume the lexicographic robustness computation as described in Algorithm \ref{alg:cap}.
 This is due to the structure of the environments simulated.
 The rewards (and in particular the positive rewards) are very sparse in the environments considered.
 Therefore, when computing the policy gradient steps, the loss for the primary objective is practically zero until the environment is successfully solved at least once.
 If we implement the combined lexicographic loss from the first time step, many times the algorithm would converge to a (constant) policy without exploring for enough steps, leading to convergence towards a maximally robust policy that does not solve the environment.